michaelkamprath/eater-sap-1-improvements/counting-registers/README.md

 #### Integration with Flag Register
 The challenge with integrating one or more counting registers with the existing flags register is that now multiple modules could set the zero flag or the carry flag.
 The existing flags register design always reads in the current state of the zero flag or carry flag register from the ALU.
 When there is only one thing setting the zero flag (for example), this OK.
 But when multiple things could set the zero flag, signals could collide.
 Imagine a scenario where the ALU is adding 5 plus 3, but the `I` register isn't being used but contains a value fo zero.
 If all sources of the zero flag connected directly to the flags register, the zero flag would be set despite the ALU operation not resulting in zero.
 A similar example could be constructed for the carry flag.

 To fix this issue, each source of a flag status must be explicitly controlled as to when it can set the flags register status or not.
 In some ways, Ben Eater's original SAP-1 did this with the `∑f` (or `FI` in the original notation) signal.
 The flags register only get set when the `∑f` signal is asserted.
 This can be built on by having a control line for each source of flags t control exactly which component gets to set the flags register at any given moment.
 So each counting register will have a `If` control signal (here notated for the `I` register) to indicate that its modules flag statuses are to be read into the flags register.
 This control signal must be used to  enable the 74LS173 register.
 Basically any module's flags enable line would enable the 74LS173.
 To control which module's flags status will be read, the flag status signals from each model will be AND'ed with the flags enable control signal for that module, and the results will be OR'ed together by flag type before being fed into the 74LS173.
-To OR together more than two lines, a 74HCT4075 is used, with has -input OR gates on it.
+To OR together more than two lines, a 74HCT4075 is used, with has 3-input OR gates on it.

 ### Data Sheets